adaltas/node-shell/doc/usage/tutorial.md

 COMMANDS
-    append                  Append strings to a log file read                    Read a log file
+    append                  Append strings to a log file view                    Viewing a log file
     help                    Display help information about log

 EXAMPLES